-Alongside major projects, such as New Path Community Housing and Valor Pointe, designed to house people experiencing chronic homelessness, the city has made a $2 million investment to come alongside Ada County’s $500,000 contribution and ensure each child has a safe and stable home to call their own.
+Alongside major projects, such as New Path Community Housing and Valor Pointe, designed to house people experiencing chronic homelessness, the City of Boise has made a $2 million investment to come alongside Ada County’s $500,000 contribution and ensure each child has a safe and stable home to call their own.

 How We Can End Family Homelessness

 Currently, there are about 200 families with children in Ada County on our community’s waiting list seeking housing.
 Through intentional partnerships, the Housing First model and support from the City of Boise and Ada County’s philanthropic community, we could be the first community in America to achieve net zero.
 Net zero means that we prevent homelessness as often as possible and respond quickly in those instances when it does occur.

 No family should have to languish in shelter waiting for the intervention we know would end their homelessness: supportive housing.
 Placing a child into a safe and stable home is the antidote to the trauma caused by homelessness.
 By housing our community’s children, we give them the best shot to live healthy and productive lives.

 Our Path Home plans to expand three proven interventions to help end homelessness for families with children: